-- The application date is the date of the phone interview. - The application needs to be "saved" which will put it into "Pending". - Send the Certification Page to the applicant with requests for additional documentation.
-If the phone application is conducted interactively, using an HE+ System-generated Certification Page is the preferred method.
+- The application date is the date of the phone interview. - The application needs to be "saved" which will put it into "Pending". - Send the Certification Page, if applicable, to the applicant with requests for additional documentation.
+If the phone application is conducted interactively, using an HE+ System-generated Certification Page, if applicable, is the preferred method.
 Document with an HE+ System Note that information was requested.
-An application is not complete until the Certification Page signed and dated by the applicant is received for that application.
-Telephonic signatures are also allowed for the Certification Page.
 See Section 1.6.

-If the applicant returns the information within 30 days, enter the additional information, save and submit the application and then "Accept Benefits" for payment.
+If the applicant returns the information within 30 days, enter the additional information, save and submit the application, and then "Accept Benefits" for payment.
 If the documentation is not returned within 30 days, the HE+ System will deny the application as incomplete.
 The applicant will have to reapply.